I didn't get the job I went for. Who can offer words of wisdom to pick me up??

 Should I quit my new job after receiving a better offer?Just got hired like 3 months before receiving a even sweeter deal.
 Should I quit?
 I only have been there for 3 months and the people there are really nice to me.

 Ever had a simple question pop in your head that defies common sense?
 Do you have random words of wisdom that you wish to share with others?
-Or have you heard someone else say/express something similar to...
+Or have you heard someone else say/express something similar to this?
+I have these sorts of things happen all the time, and I would like to...

 Job Interviews - Would having face piercings put people at a disadvantage?